 Most lighting fixtures rust and corrode overtime and the light bulbs cannot be changed.
 How is Coastal Source’s lighting system different?

 The solution is in the science.
-Coastal Sources fixtures uses are made completely of brass.
-The housing, the nuts and the bolts.
+Coastal Sources fixtures uses are made entirely of brass.
+The housing, the nuts, and the bolts.
 Where other companies fail is using dissimilar metals which rust and corrode with the slightest introduction of water or humidity.
 Coastal Source products are durable, functional and forever serviceable.

 Will I see a harsh spotlight with Coastal Source landscape lights?